 What Is a Trustee?

 Being named a trustee is both an honor and a serious responsibility.
 Whether you step into the role after someone’s death or during their incapacity, your job is to manage, protect, and distribute trust assets according to the trust document and the law.
 Many people confuse the role of a trustee with that of an executor, but they are not the same—and understanding the difference is essential.
-This is one of the first steps in preparing for estate planning.
+This is one of the first steps in creating a complete estate plan.

 Trustee vs. Executor: What’s the Difference?